 What plausible future do you project for science journalism?

-Projected Futures is a unique, blended course that occurs both online and in person.
+Projected Futures 7 is a unique, blended course that features both synchronous and asynchronous online workshops and lectures.
 It is an unforgettable experience.

 Students will complete the following during the course:

 Convene online to explore the foundations of evidence-based science journalism and to get to know each other (mostly asynrchonous).